Boffyz/Boot-animations-for-samsung-phones-on-a-qmg-format/README.md

 - This project is **not** affiliated with, sponsored, or endorsed by Samsung Electronics Co., Ltd., or any other mentioned or themed brands.
 All trademarks are the property of their respective owners.
 - The `.zip` files are only distributed inside as replaceable files in the **Releases** section due to GitHub file size limitations.
 - Be cautious when downloading forked versions—especially faulty `.zip` files—from unknown sources, as they may not boot at all.
-- All .zip's created by **Boffyz** are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+- All .zip's created by **Boffy** are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
 The project’s source code is licensed under the **MIT License**.

 ## License